roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 Highlight program benefits directly within the checkout flow to capture returning guest shoppers.
 Test rapid-enrollment options such as Google/Apple Login with a one-click marketing opt-in to reduce enrollment friction.

 ### Regions
-**1. North America: Leveraging Massive Volume to Drive Cart Value:**
+**1. North America: Leveraging Scale to Expand Basket Value:**
-Implement strategic, one-click cross-sell bundles at checkout to drive immediate AOV lift per transaction and capitalize on NA's massive traffic volume, addressing the erosion of NA's AOV below its pre-pandemic baseline.
+Given NA's position as Enova's largest market and its 2022 AOV of $268 remaining below the $281 2019 baseline, test basket-expansion strategies such as complementary cross-sells, targeted bundles, and checkout product recommendations.
+Measure attach rate, conversion, AOV, incremental revenue, and margin against the existing NA baseline before broader rollout.

 **2. Scaling the APAC Premium Engine & Playbook Development:**
 Prioritize acquisition budgets toward APAC to capitalize on its highest-AOV status.
 Leverage the underutilized Affiliate channel (tech reviewers) to attract high-intent buyers for premium hardware.
 Analyze APAC’s successful product/marketing mix to create a replicable "Premium Playbook" for EMEA and NA.